JiaJiaJiang/ws-stream-tunnel/lib/tunnels/subStream/README.md

 #subStream Tunnel

-details were written before the classes
+details were written before the classes in code

+this tunnel can create many streams over one connection.

+streams are in binary encapsulation frames.